Past Lives (Black Sabbath album)

-Past Lives is a live album released in 2002 by Black Sabbath.
+Past Lives is a live album released in 2002 by the English heavy metal band Black Sabbath.
 It peaked at number 114 on the Billboard 200.
 The first disc was previously known as Live at Last, an album not put out by Black Sabbath's record company, and therefore not an official Black Sabbath album.
 The second consists of recordings made for television and radio, previously only available on bootlegs.
 It was released as a digipak and later a standard jewel-case.

 Track listing

 All songs written by Ozzy Osbourne, Tony Iommi, Geezer Butler and Bill Ward.

 Disc one

-Tracks 1-5 were recorded at the Hardrock in Manchester, England on March 11, 1973.
-Tracks 6-9 were recorded at the Rainbow Theatre in London, England, on March 16, 1973.
+Tracks 1-5 were recorded at the Hardrock in Manchester, England on 11 March 1973.
+Tracks 6-9 were recorded at the Rainbow Theatre in London, England, on 16 March 1973.